- By Admin

 In Rape and Justice in Ireland three areas of the criminal justice system were analysed in the study, the reporting stage the prosecuting stage and the trial process.
 The information has been comprehensively researched and gives an excellent analysis of the reasons behind these high levels of drop out and makes a number of recommendations to address these.

 However we mustn’t lose sight of the fact that only 1 in 10 reports this crime.
 This research deals with the 1 in 10.
 So many victims do not report the crime at all.
 It is important for these victims to know that they can get help even if they don’t want to report to the Gardai.
-Counselling and legal information is available in the Rape Crisis Centres.
+Counselling and legal advice is available in the Rape Crisis Centres.
 The Sexual Assault Treatment Units now offer victims of this crime the medical support which is so crucial for their physical recovery without having to go via the Gardai.